disconnekt/goreview/README.md

 - `--path, -p`: Path to the project directory for review (default: ".")
 - `--url, -u`: URL to the AI API endpoint (default: "http://127.0.0.1:1234/v1/chat/completions")
+- `--urls`: Comma-separated list of AI API endpoints (overrides `--url`), used in round-robin for parallelism and automatic failover
 - `--api-key, -k`: API key for authentication (can also use AIREVIEW_API_KEY env var)
 - `--model, -m`: AI model to use for code review (default: "devstral-small-2507-mlx")
-- `--max-size`: Maximum file size in bytes to process (default: 1048576)
+- `--max-size`: Maximum file size in bytes to process (default: 10485760)
-- `--concurrency, -c`: Maximum number of concurrent reviews (default: 3)
+- `--concurrency, -c`: Maximum number of concurrent reviews (default: 10)

 ## Architecture